Written By Rick de Groot

 Cons

-• difficult to keep track of who has access to the report
+• Access tracking challenges: It’s not easy to monitor who has access to the report.

 Workspace

-To make sure users have access to a workspace, you can navigate to the workspace, then click on Access, add the user’s email and assign the user a role.
+To give access to a workspace, navigate to the specific workspace and click on “Access.”
+From there, enter the user’s email and assign them a role, which will determine their level of permissions.

 Pros